-- 2-25-16 SCHOOL COMMITTEE MEETING The School Committee approved the action of the Standing Committee as stated. - 8-16-16 Mr. Monfredo made the following motion:

-Request that the Administration provide an update as to the schools that are accepted for the Capstone Program.

-Mr. O'Connell made the following motions:

-Request that the Administration provide recommendations as to a professional development initiative to assist in enhancing the score performances of the students on all Advanced Placement exams.
+- 2-25-16 SCHOOL COMMITTEE MEETING The School Committee approved the action of the Standing Committee as stated. - 8-16-16 Mr. Monfredo made the following motion: Request that the Administration provide an update as to the schools that are accepted for the Capstone Program.
+On a voice vote, the motion was approved.
+Mr. O'Connell made the following motions: Request that the Administration provide recommendations as to a professional development initiative to assist in enhancing the score performances of the students on all Advanced Placement exams.
 Request that the Administration provide recommendations in terms of cost impact for the FY19 Budget.